Felix Streng

 Felix Streng (born 16 February 1995) is a German Paralympic track and field athlete.
 A single leg amputee, Streng competes in both sprint and long jump events, competing in the T44 classification.
-He has won medals at both European and World Championship level and was part of the German Athletics at the 2016 Summer Paralympics – Men's 4 × 100 metres relay team that won gold at the 2016 Summer Paralympics in Rio.
+He has won medals at both European and World Championship level and was part of the German men's 4 × 100 metres relay team that won gold at the 2016 Summer Paralympics in Rio.

 Personal life

 Streng was born in La Paz, Bolivia in 1995.
 He was born without his right foot and part of his lower shin.
 In 2001 his family moved to Coburg in Germany.

 Athletics career

 In 2012 Streng visited Bayer Leverkusen Athletics Club as part of a school project investigating parasport.
 While there he was invited to join and he accepted the offer.
 Classified as a T44 athlete, Streng broke into the German national team and in 2014 he represented his country at the 2014 IPC Athletics European Championships in Swansea.
 There he competed in four events, finishing fourth in the long jump, and in his favoured sprinting events he won silver in the men's 100 metres and a gold in the 200 metres, making him European champion.
 The next year, at the 2015 IPC Athletics World Championships in Doha, Streng was part of Germany's 4×100 metre (T42-47) team that took gold with a European record of 41.86 seconds.
 Streng also entered the 100 and 200 metre sprints and the long jump, but failed to finish in the medal winning positions.

 Two years later in the buildup to the 2016 Summer Paralympics in Rio, Streng entered his second European Championships, this time held in Grosseto in Italy.
 He won three silvers, in the 100 metres, 200 metres and the long jump.
 In the 100 meters he was beaten to second place by two hundredths of a second by Britain's Jonnie Peacock, while in the other two events he finished behind his own teammates, Markus Rehm in the long jump and Johannes Floors in the 200 metres, despite running a European record time in the T44 class in the latter.
 Streng finished the Grosseto games with a gold in the men's 4×100 metres (T42-47) alongside the same teammates who took gold in Doha the year prior, Floors, Rhem and Behre.
 The German team beat their previous European record with an improved time of 41.49 seconds, ahead of Russia and Italy.